ASG Software Proves the Peter Principle

 There’s a reason “leaders” generally only account for a small percentage of the total market (no more than 30%, and usually only 10%).
 That reason is the Peter Principle which says that in a hierarchy, every employee tends to rise to his level of incompetence.
 In other words, your average company will continue to promote its “rising stars” through the executive ranks until they implode into black holes and suck the company down with them.

-As proof that these “rising stars” are promoted until they implode into black holes at your average company, I offer up this press release from ASG Software which describes the results of a commissioned Enterprise Management Associates study of IT and business executives that found that two-thirds of executives say dashboards deliver clear financial advantage.
+As proof that these “rising stars” are promoted until they implode into black holes at your average company, I offer up a recent press release from ASG Software which describes the results of a commissioned Enterprise Management Associates study of IT and business executives that found that two-thirds of executives say dashboards deliver clear financial advantage.

 In other words, it found that two-thirds of respondents were brain-dead corporate zombies who thought that dangerous and dysfunctional dashboards were a money saving tool — even though I’ve told them twice how dangerous and dysfunctional the average dashboard was.
 The reality is that, even in the best case where the dashboard is properly designed to show you what’s not working, where data is missing, and where you need to investigate performance, it’s not going to save you money.
 It’s just going to point out where you need to take action to improve performance and save money.